 - Place chicken breasts in a 4-6 quart slow cooker.

-- Add coconut milk and water and make sure to lift up the chicken breasts to prevent the chicken from burning.
+Add coconut milk (and water if milk is thick).
+Make sure to lift up the chicken breasts to prevent the chicken from burning.

 - Add butter, garlic, and the bowl of seasoning ingredients.
 Stir the liquid to incorporate the seasonings.

 - Add sweet potatoes and onions.
 Stir to combine.